 Depending on the level Kirlia is when you catch it, you may be able you might just need to level it up once to get Gardevoir.

-Where can I get Gardevoir?
+Where can I catch Gardevoir?

 Surprisingly, there are a couple of games in which you can find Gardevoir out in the wild.
 Just skip ahead and catch yourself a Gardevoir.
 You can find it in the following games and locations: